Disneytoon Studios Movies List

 See our DisneyToon movies checklist infographic below and download the high-quality version when you join our newsletter.

-Some of the most popular Disney toon movies are the Tinker Bell series, A Goofy Movie, Lion King sequels, and Aladdin sequels stocked full of iconic heroes and fan favorite Disney sidekicks.
+Some of the most popular Disney toon movies are the Tinker Bell series, A Goofy Movie, Lion King sequels, and Aladdin sequels, which feature iconic heroes and fan-favorite Disney sidekicks.

 Disneytoon Studios Photos